top of page

 “You bet.”
 Felix patted the roof of the truck a couple of times.
 "Be careful, mate."

 In the rearview mirror, he could see Felix standing there, watching him disappear into the night yet again.
-These weren’t the first men he’d dealt with that his friend knew about.
-Yet, he never asked questions, never pried or pressed to find out what happened to any of them, and Lucas never volunteered the information.
+These weren’t the first men Lucas had dealt with that his friend knew about.
+Yet he never asked questions, never pried or pressed to find out what happened to any of them, and Lucas never volunteered the information.

 Subscribe to Covert Details Button (gray